-One step dial for Turnk line:

-1. Set mode to strip.

-2. Let OP number and prefix number are the same.

-3. Set a suitable range for length.

-4. Select a specific interface.

-For example, op number and prefix are "1" and interface is VoiP1.
-When a extension dial "12345", PBX will dial "2345" by VoIP1.
+Enable

+Check this box to invoke this setting.

+Prefix Number

-Enable Check this box to invoke this setting.
-Prefix Number The phone number set here is used to add, strip, or replace the OP number.
-Mode None - No action.
+The phone number set here is used to add, strip, or replace the OP number.

+None - No action.

 Add - When you choose this mode, the OP number will be added with the prefix number for calling out through the specific VoIP interface.

 Strip - When you choose this mode, the OP number will be deleted by the prefix number for calling out through the specific VoIP interface.
-For example, the OP number of 886 will be deleted completely for the prefix number is set with 886.
+Take the above picture (Prefix Table Setup web page) as an example, the OP number of 886 will be deleted completely for the prefix number is set with 886.
 Replace - When you choose this mode, the OP number will be replaced by the prefix number for calling out through the specific VoIP interface.
+Take the above picture (Prefix Table Setup web page) as an example, the prefix number of 03 will be replaced by 8863.
+For example: dial number of "031111111" will be changed to "88631111111" and sent to SIP server.

+OP Number

-For example, if the OP number is set with 03, it will be replaced by 8863 (prefix number).
-Dial number of "031111111" will be changed to "8863111111" and sent to SIP server.
-Mode Replace None Add Strip Replace OP Number The front number you type here is the first part of the account number that you want to execute special function (according to the chosen mode) by using the prefix number.
-Min Len Set the minimal length of the dial number for applying the prefix number settings.
+The front number you type here is the first part of the account number that you want to execute special function (according to the chosen mode) by using the prefix number.

+Min Len

+Set the minimal length of the dial number for applying the prefix number settings.
 Take the above picture (Prefix Table Setup web page) as an example, if the dial number is between 7 and 9, that number can apply the prefix number settings here.

+Max Len

-Max Len Set the maximum length of the dial number for applying the prefix number settings.
+Set the maximum length of the dial number for applying the prefix number settings.